IinjyI/Cipher-Wheel/README.md

 # Assemble-ROT
-Implementing ROT encryption algorithm with keys (1-9)
+Implementing ROT encryption algorithm with any key